 Double-click on the desired preset from the Presets panel list to load it into the Signal Flow window as the current tone, with all blocks' parameters accessible within the Edit tab.
-You can also use the Next/Previous preset buttons at the top of the Signal Flow window (see "Navigating with the Next/Previous Preset Buttons" on page 26).
+You can also use the Next/Previous preset buttons at the top of the Signal Flow window (see "Navigating with the Next/Previous Preset Buttons" on page 27).

 NOTE: It is important to understand the differences and behaviors for Loading a preset into the Signal Flow and Importing a preset into the plug-in's Preset Library.
-Please see "Requirements and Installation" on page 3.
+Please see "Loading vs. Importing Presets into Helix Native" on page 13.